alyssagithub/Courses/Courses/Course 1 Variables.md

 We have now successfully learned global variables, we will move onto our 3rd and final explanation.
 ## 3. Shared Variables
 A shared variable is closest to the global variables, but you will be able to access them across 2 different scripts.
-There are 2 ways to access & create a shared variable, using `_G` and using `shared`, I will be showing you the first method, but if you'd like to try to use the second, you can simply replace all `_G` usage in the code with `shared`.
+<br>There are 2 ways to access & create a shared variable, using `_G` and using `shared`, I will be showing you the first method, but if you'd like to try to use the second, you can simply replace all `_G` usage in the code with `shared`.

 Let's create our first shared variable, we'll need 2 scripts to test this one properly so make sure you're prepared.

 In our first script, we're going to want to use this code: